 "Every second counts when escaping a fire," Jones said.
-"While decorating the home this year, take a few minutes to test and check your smoke alarms.
+"Take a few minutes to test and check your smoke alarms.
 If any of the alarms are more than 10 years old, they need to be replaced."

 Lastly, if there is a fire emergency, call 9-1-1 as soon as possible and remain outdoors.
 Never return inside a burning building for any reason.